dccuchile/rivertext/docs/getting_started/about.md

 # About

-Incremental Word Embedding Framework (IWEF) is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.
+RiverText is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.

 It seeks to standardize many existing incremental word vector algorithms into a unified